How Long Do Riding Mowers Last? Average Life Expectancy By Brand

 Briggs and Stratton

-Garden tools powered by award-winning Briggs & Stratton Corporation [1] is an option not even our experts can ignore.
+Garden tools powered by award-winning Briggs & Stratton Corporation [1] is an option not even experts can ignore.
 If you don’t seek a massive mower or cutting blades to eliminate the long grass on your lawn, its 500 hours average life expectancy should be enough for your needs.

 If you want, you can try to run a Briggs & Stratton lawn mower through routine maintenance so that it can last up to 1000 operational hours or more.